-In the age of COVID-19, parents are facing immense pressure to protect both their families and their income.
+Parents face immense pressure to protect their families and their income with everything happening worldwide.
 This can create a boiler room environment inside the home.
 When drinking is involved, it can make things even tougher.
 Is choosing a sober curious lifestyle a possible solution?

-Alcohol sales have increased by 243% along with a rise in domestic violence since the coronavirus started in America.
-Is self-soothing with alcohol making it worse for families?
-The “sober curious” movement may be part of the answer to provide healthier and more intentional coping skills for stressed-out parents.
+But the question remains: Is self-soothing with alcohol making it worse for families?
+The “sober curious” movement may be part of the answer to providing healthier and more intentional coping skills for stressed-out parents.

 What Does Sober Curious Mean?